MrsRina/Gradle-Builder-Sublime-Text/README.md

 # How to use!?
+- Before all, in your cmd type `pip install pytest-shutil`.
 - Add in your gralde folder.
 - Change task & args how you want!
 - Run Python & just enjoy!